 The main purpose of the Locality Planning Group is to provide an organisational mechanism for local leadership of service planning, to be fed upwards into the Integration Authority’s strategic plan.

-The Scottish Government have produced localities guidance that sets out what localities are for, the principles upon which they should be established, and some of the practicalities that Integration Authorities should take into account when establishing and supporting localities.
+The Scottish Government has produced localities guidance that sets out what localities are for, the principles upon which they should be established, and some of the practicalities that Integration Authorities should take into account when establishing and supporting localities.
 It also makes it clear that localities must have real influence on how resources are spent in their area.

 Locality arrangements are not defined in the legislation and Integration Authorities have the freedom to design their locality arrangements around local need.
 However, they must have input from:

-- Health and social care professionals who are involved in the care of people who use services.
+- Health and social care professionals who are involved in the care of people who use services

-- Representatives of the housing sector.
+- Representatives of the housing sector

-- Representatives of the third and independent sectors.
+- Representatives of the third and independent sectors

-- Carers’ and patients’ representatives.
+- Carers’ and patients’ representatives

-- People managing services in the area of the Integration Authority.
+- People managing services in the area of the Integration Authority

-- Localities Guidance (This link will take you away from our website)
+- Localities Guidance (this link will take you away from our website)

-- Strategic Commissioning Plans Guidance (This link will take you away from our website)
+- Strategic Commissioning Plans Guidance (this link will take you away from our website)